IBM/opensource-ai-workshop/docs/lab-6/README.md

 write a pytest test for this function
 ```

-Now I got a good framework for a test here:
+The model generated a great framework for a test here:
 ![lazy pytest](../images/pytest_test.png)

-Notice that my test only spans what is provided in the context, so the test isn't integrated into my project yet.
+Notice that the test only spans what is provided in the context, so it isn't integrated into my project yet.
 But, the code provides a good start.
-I'll need to create a new test file and integrate `pytest` into my project.
+I'll need to create a new test file and integrate `pytest` into my project to use it.

 ## Adding Comments

-Continue also provides the ability to automatically add comments to code:
+Continue also provides the ability to automatically add comments to code.
+Try it out!

 ![comment_code](../images/comment_code.png)

 ## Conclusion

-!!! success
-    Thank you SO MUCH for joining us on this workshop, if you have any thoughts or questions
-    the TAs would love answer them for you.
-If you found any issues or bugs, don't hesitate
-    to put a [Pull Request](https://github.com/IBM/opensource-ai-workshop/pulls) or an
-    [Issue](https://github.com/IBM/opensource-ai-workshop/issues/new) in and we'll get to it
-    ASAP.
+This lab was all about using our local, open-source AI co-pilot to write complex code in Python.
+By combining Continue and Granite-Code we were able to generate code, the model to explain functions, write tests, and add comments to our code.